| Leaf-

 finally exits the stem for pupation is indicated by a red-ringed

+hole (Bladmineerders van Europa).
 Larva: The larvae of flies are leg-less maggots without a head capsule (see examples).
 They never have thoracic or abdominal legs.
 They do not have chewing mouthparts, although they do have a characteristic cephalo-pharyngeal skeleton (see examples), usually visible internally through the body wall.
+Puparium: The puparia of flies are formed within the hardened last larval skin or puparium and as a result sheaths enclosing head appendages, wings and legs are not visible externally (see examples).
+Yellowish.
+Posterior spiracles each with 3 elongate bulbs (Spencer,

-Hosts in Great Britain and Ireland:
+1976: 160).
+Hosts in Great Britain and Ireland: Hosts

-elsewhere:
+elsewhere: Time

 of year - mines: September.
+Time

 of year - adults: June.
+Distribution

 in Great Britain and Ireland: Recorded in Cambridgeshire (Cambridge)